 “BGL started as a consulting organisation back in 1983.
 Started by Bruce Bushby who unfortunately is no longer with us.
 It was an organisation helping accountants get the value out of their computer systems.
 That’s what Bruce was always doing.
 He was working with a number of products at that time, software products helping accountants either with their own systems or implementing these products for their clients.

 Bruce passed away in 1988 and I came into the organisation in 1989 with some other partners.
-I brought the corporate software with me I had written.
+I brought the corporate software I had written with me.

 Do you have an IT background?